A curriculum designed for Lyme Community Primary School

 School pays due regard to statutory requirements, and has taken account of the guidance offered by the LA through its SACRE (Standing Advisory Council on Religious Education).

-Lyme Community Primary School is a community school, therefore we deliver RE in line with the locally agreed syllabus using ‘The Church of England: Values for Life’ framework.”
+Lyme Community Primary School is a community school, therefore we deliver RE using the LA agreed syllabus - 'Searching for meaning' (Lancashire syllabus).
 Our aim is to ensure that pupils:

 - Develop a knowledge and understanding of Christianity; its values and the impact on our local community and on our society today.